Find out about the court or tribunal

 • the Victorian Criminal Charge Book, the Uniform Evidence Manual and the Victorian Sentencing Manual are guides to applying the law in Victoria that are used by magistrates and judges; these guides are available on the Judicial College of Victoria’s website (www.judicialcollege.vic.edu.au).

 Your effectiveness at a court or tribunal hearing depends on your ability to recall, and clearly state, the facts of your case.
+Most cases (whether criminal or civil) involve a dispute about facts.
 Therefore, it is important to:

 • write down the facts;